 - Table of contents: should be complete and linked to respective exposition contents pages.
 Input this using the exposition properties dialogue.

 - Media files and images: upload files into the RC rather than embed external links, which can break over time; ensure adequate image/sound/video quality for web display keeping in mind that larger files, due to loading times, disadvantage readers with slow internet connection; select the appropriate mode of documentation and display for your research (e.g., video vs. images, slide show vs. single image); test whether media files work on other computers.

-- Text: in general it is better for text to be typed or copied into the text editing tool rather than placing it in the exposition as a pdf document, unless this is part of the design.
+- Text: in general, it is better for text to be typed or copied into the text editing tool rather than placing it in the exposition as a pdf document, unless this is part of the design.
 It must be copyedited and spell checked.
 When copying text into the RC, it is advisable to copy the text from a basic editor (e.g. TextEdit, Notepad etc.) rather than Microsoft Word as this will not carry over unwanted styling commands.
 For fonts and basic font settings, please use the page properties dialogue.
 We urge you to select one of the fonts hosted by the RC (https://guide.researchcatalogue.net/#fonts) – other fonts may not result in stable page representations.

 - Formatting, Citations and References: We ask authors to use the MHRA style guide, downloadable at http://www.mhra.org.uk/pdf/MHRA-Style-Guide-3rd-Edn.pdf.
 For citations we specifically request that authors use the author-date system and list all referenced publications at the end of the exposition in a section entitled ‘References’ (for formatting guidance see section 11.4 of the above linked guide).